 At this point, I was more worried about missing our flight as it was already time for boarding.

-Eventually one of the officers collected mine and another member’s passport and gets it stamped and allowed us in the boarding area.
+Eventually, one of the officers collected mine and another member’s passport and gets it stamped and allowed us in the boarding area.
 Then one by one the remaining team members were released and allowed in.
-We were relieved and were looking forward to board our plane when it was announced that the flight had been delayed by almost 2 hours.
+We were relieved and were looking forward to boarding our plane when it was announced that the flight had been delayed by almost 2 hours.

-Held back at immigration, flight delayed, what else could go wrong, right?
+Held back at immigration, flight delayed, what else could go wrong with our trip back from Cape Verde, right?

 We had checked in online and also expected the luggage to be sent all the way to KL – so we did not expect much fuss at the gate.
 The Emirates staff checked our boarding pass and asked us about our luggage as they cannot find our luggage in their system.
 We started to panic – the TAP staff in Praia apparently had screwed up big time.
 Now we have missing luggage and soon it is going to be time to board the plane.